-The distillery ceased production for a time in 1984 and remained silent until being rescued in 1986 by the Glen Catrine Bonded Warehouses company.
+The distillery ceased production for a time in 1984 and remained silent until it was rescued in 1986 by the Glen Catrine Bonded Warehouse company.
 Production resumed the following year and new stills were added that transformed the facility into what remains today, arguably the most versatile and innovative distillery in the country.

-The original Pot Stills contained a rectifying plate system which could be deployed to alter the flavour profile of the spirit.
-These were joined in the 80’s by a set of Column Stills for making grain whisky as well as a pair of traditional Pot Stills.
-This combination of still designs can be combined to create up to 8 different kinds of new make spirit.
+The original pot stills contained a rectifying plate system that could be deployed in different ways to alter the flavour profile of the spirit.
+These were joined in the ’80s by a set of Column Stills for making grain whisky and a new pair of traditional pot stills.
+This array of stills can be combined to create up to 11 different kinds of new make spirit.
 A remarkable amount for any single distillery.

-The owners added Campbeltown distillery, Glen Scotia to their empire in 1994 and began to release a staggering number of Loch Lomond-made single malts under names like Craiglodge, Croftengea, Glen Douglas, Inchfad, Inchmoan, Inchmurrin, Old Rhosdhu and The Glengarry.
-Despite this massive portfolio of releases, quality was perhaps not always as high as it could have been and Loch Lomond became rather poorly appreciated amongst whisky connoisseurs – a sad state of affairs for a distillery with such obvious potential.
+The owners added Campbeltown distillery, Glen Scotia to their empire in 1994.
+By then they were producing a staggering number of Loch Lomond-made malts under names like Craiglodge, Croftengea, Glen Douglas, Inchfad, Inchmoan, Inchmurrin, Old Rhosdhu and The Glengarry.
+Despite this massive portfolio of releases, quality was perhaps not always as high as it could have been and Loch Lomond became rather poorly appreciated amongst whisky lovers.
+It was a sad state of affairs for a distillery with such obvious potential.

-Today however, things are looking up… New owners came along in 2014 and the whole range has been rebranded and relaunched.
-There are now two main brands – Loch Lomond and Inchmurrin while wisely, there is a focus on highlighting the potential experimentation that is within the grasp of the Lomond distillers and a desire to play with different cask types and finishes.
-In addition, the new range is bottled at 46% abv and the use of chill filtering and caramel colouring is avoided as a rule.
-A very good sign.
+Today, however, things are looking up.
+New owners came along in 2014 and the whole range has been rebranded and relaunched.
+There are now two main brands, Loch Lomond and Inchmurrin.
+With them has come a focus on the potential experimentation that is within the grasp of the Lomond distillers and a desire to play with different cask types and finishes.
+In addition, the new range is bottled at 46% abv and the use of chill-filtering and caramel colouring is avoided as a rule.